agiga-quanta/PSSI_database/README.md

 ## Part 3: Using the preset "Lineage Tracking" dashboard

 ### Note for this particular dashboard:
-As of right now after loading, the dashboard disables all editing.
+As of right now after loading, the dashboard disables all editing. **You can still use the dashboard while the editing is off**.
 This is for protecting the dashboard against unintended editing of the dashboard queries.
 In order to enable editing, follow the instruction below:
 1. Select the setting on the left.
 <img width="640" alt="image" src="https://github.com/agiga-quanta/PSSI_database/blob/main/images/Select%20settings.jpg?raw=true">